Was There An Iron Infusion Lawsuit Against Injectafer?

 • Other Complications

-Since the drug makers failed to adequately warn about these potential Injectafer iron infusion side effects,many doctors and users did not recognize the symptoms or misdiagnosed the problems as a symptom of iron deficiency anemia (IDA), which Injectafer is intended to treat.
+Since the drug makers had allegedly failed to warn about these potential Injectafer iron infusion side effects, many doctors and users did not recognize the symptoms or misdiagnosed the problems as a symptom of iron deficiency anemia (IDA), which Injectafer is intended to treat.

-Left untreated, problems from Injectafer may persist for months or cause Severe HPP, potentially leading to other serious conditions, like Osteomalacia, Cardiac Arrhythmias, Cardiac Arrest, Respiratory Failure, Kidney Failure, Rhabdomyolysis, Seizures and Wrongful Death.
+Left untreated, problems from Injectafer might have persisted for months or caused severe HPP, potentially leading to other serious conditions, like Osteomalacia, Cardiac Arrhythmias, Cardiac Arrest, Respiratory Failure, Kidney Failure, Rhabdomyolysis, Seizures and Wrongful Death.

-The product liability lawyers at Saiontz & Kirk, P.A. are reviewing potential Injectafer lawsuits and class action claims for individuals nationwide.
-There are no attorney fees or expenses unless an Injectafer iron infusion settlement or payout is obtained from the drug manufacturer.
+The product liability lawyers at Saiontz & Kirk, P.A. previously reviewed potential Injectafer lawsuits and class action claims for individuals nationwide.
+There were no attorney fees or expenses unless an Injectafer iron infusion settlement or payout was obtained from the drug manufacturer.

 Patients Report Negative Experiences with Injectafer